de-ucu/data-streaming/project/README.md

    1. `statistics-collector` - reads data from corresponding topics and streams it to filesystem
    2. `statistics` - reads files with data from `statistics-collector` and builds diagrams
 5. Monitoring group
-   1. `prometheus` - reads metrics from `triton` service and vidualizes them (e.g. gpu utilization, batches processed, etc.)
+   1. `prometheus` - reads metrics from `triton` service and visualizes them (e.g. gpu utilization, batches processed, etc.)
    2. `kowl` - dashboard for kafka

 ### Microservices starting order